GerminalCorreia/castle/README.md

 > node starredRestaurants.js
 ```

-wait until the program finishes
+wait until the program finishes.

-## Run the server and the client
+## Run the Server and the Client

 ```sh
 > npm run dev
 ```

+Go check the website on your browser !

 **Note**: this script has been written `package.json` to run both the server and the client.

 **Note**: this script should open automaticaly the website on the browser.
 If not, you can still manually access it by going on `localhost:3000` on your browser.

 You can sort the restaurants by their price by clicking on the `Price` button.

 # Castle